ryouze/py-template/README.md

     pip install -r requirements.txt
     ```

+    **Note:** All of the methods listed above install only production dependencies (i.e., for regular users).
+To install development dependencies as well, refer to the [Development and Testing](#development-and-testing) section.

 ## Usage

+> [!IMPORTANT]
-**Note:** You must activate the virtual environment (`poetry shell` or `source .env/bin/activate`) every time you open a new terminal.
+> You must activate the virtual environment (`poetry shell` or `source .env/bin/activate`) every time you open a new terminal.
 Most IDEs can activate the venv automatically (VSCode: `python.terminal.activateEnvInCurrentTerminal`).

 To run the program, use the following command: